iwanders/battleground_construct/README.md

 ```
 5. The battleground viewer should start and you should see a red tank unit rotate in place.
 6. In the [example](unit_control_example)'s code, search for `MODULE_TANK_DIFF_DRIVE` and make your
   tank drive forwards.
-Recompile the controller by running `cargo build --release` from its directory.
+Recompile the controller by running
+  `cargo build --release --target wasm32-unknown-unknown` from its directory.
   Restart the viewer with the same command as before, it does not have to recompile so this should
   be quick this time.
 7. The tank should drive into the capture area for the point and fireworks should indicate your
    victory.

-8. One can also make changes while keeping the viewer running; each time you recompile the `.wasm`
+- One can also make changes while keeping the viewer running; each time you recompile the `.wasm`
    file, the viewer automatically reloads it without requiring a restart.
 You can restart the
    scenario by pressing the `r` key in the viewer, this can be helpful during development.
-9. Further tutorial files are available, in the `battleground_viewer` directory, run
+- Further tutorial files are available, in the `battleground_viewer` directory, run
    `cargo r --release --features unit_control_wasm -- scenario list` for a list of tutorials.
-10. To get a feel what a match looks like with very naive unit controllers, run
+- To get a feel what a match looks like with very naive unit controllers, run
    `cargo run --release --features unit_control_wasm -- scenario match_demo`.

 ## Running and viewing